Introduction

 High-Level Design

 High-level design is the bulk of the interview.
-Combine work from earlier parts with system design knowledge.
+Combine work from earlier steps with system design knowledge.
 This takes around 15-20 minutes but varies by level.
 Juniors spend more time here.
 Seniors move to deep dives more quickly.

 Take API endpoints and map data flow with services.
 Show methodical, structured thinking.
 Start simple without complicated parts.
 This way, if you make mistakes, interviewers can correct them early.